ibm-cloud-docs/EventStreams/ES_Scaling_Event_Streams_Capacity.md

     Rerun the command until success is indicated.

-7. Verify the scaled-up capacity configuration using the Event Streams CLI.
+7. Verify the scaled-up capacity configuration using the {{site.data.keyword.messagehub}} CLI.

     Display the capacity configuration

       <code> ibmcloud es init  --instance-name  "Event Streams resource instance name" </code>

-    Output will be similar to the following, which shows this service instance is configured with 300MB/s of throughput capacity and 8TB of storage capacity:
+    Output will be similar to the following, which shows that this service instance is configured with 300MB/s of throughput capacity and 8TB of storage capacity:

        API Endpoint:         https://service-instance-adsf1234asdf1234asdf1234-0000.eu-south.containers.appdomain.cloud